 Missions have always been an vital part of Countryside Bible Church.
 Many church members and attendees have visited mission fields and many have been involved in short-term mission projects, which have taken place on almost every continent.
 Quite a few have gone into full time missions over the years.

 It is not possible to fully measure the work done for the Lord in past years through Countryside Bible Church.
-Even a partial list of accomplishments would include six churches begun in Japan; two translations of the Bible for tribal groups; many believers in the Arab world; production of Christian Education materials in three languages of India; printing of Christian literature for Brazil; training and sending of pastors and missionaries; and establishment of a strong national church in Kenya.
+Even a partial list of accomplishments would include six churches begun in Japan; one church planted in the United States; two translations of the Bible for tribal groups; many believers in the Arab world; production of Christian Education materials in three languages of India; printing of Christian literature for Brazil; training and sending of pastors and missionaries; and establishment of a strong national church in Kenya.

 PASTORS OF THE